techzinefair/techzinefair.github.io/_posts/2018-11-27-in-conversation-with-wren-mcdonald.md

 W: When I’m working on a comic or zine, I’m always thinking about the finished product.
 Even when I start drawing the first page, I really like to think ‘what is this going to feel like in the reader’s hands?’
 I put a lot of thought into sizing and color and how it’s going to feel when they flip from page to page.
 Something I use for all my zines is a risograph copy machine.
 That’s something I was introduced to maybe, five years ago.
 It’s a really cool copy machine that allows you to print one color at a time, so the final effect is similar to screenprinting.
 It’s really fast and effective if you’re planning on making zines or askance, throwaway flyers—stuff like that.

 ![Wren McDonald](/assets/images/blog/wrenmcdonald3.jpg)
 >Wren at the School of Visual Arts RisoLAB.
+Image courtesy [Wren McDonald](https://www.instagram.com/p/Bp70WREh6_C/).
+Image description: Wren posing down on one knee with a peace sign next to a risograph machine.
+A black ink cartridge is extended out toward the center foreground of the image.

 Actually, right now, I’m the artist in residence at the School of Visual Arts RisoLAB, which has been great because their facilities are really nice.
 With the risograph, they’re always really finicky and I’ve owned my own and it’s always kind of a headache when you’re working on a zine like ‘is the machine gonna break down?
 I hope it doesn’t like, explode [laughs].
 I hope I don’t run out of this supply or that supply.’
 Those factors aren’t something I have to worry about at RisoLAB.”